Hire A Ferris Wheel.

 In common with all of our attractions we supply;

 •Daily Inspection Records.

 Many of these documents are legal requirements.
 Never hire from an operator that cannot supply these.
 There are plenty of fairground rides available to rent without you having to use a cowboy operator.

 The very first wheel of a type that would be familiar nowadays was called the Chicago Wheel .
 Designed by George Washington Gale Jr. It was 264ft (80.2) metres high.
 This was the tallest attraction at the Worlds Columbian Exposition in Chicago in 1893.

 There are historic depictions of pleasure wheels going back as far as the 1600’s.
 With the same basic idea though obviously with a more primitive design.

-There are a number of funfair attractions that work great with our wheels, if you are going for a nostalgic feel, for the fair of yesteryear, then a carousel and helter skelter are a must.
-On the other hand if you are catering for todays white knuckle crowd, with miami rides and waltzers and the like, the wheel makes a great chill out ride, for those a little less daring.
+There are a number of funfair attractions that work great with our wheels, if you are going for a nostalgic feel, for the fair of yesteryear, then a Carousel and helter skelter are a must.
+On the other hand if you are catering for todays white knuckle crowd, with Miami rides, Cyclone Twist, Waltzers and the like, the wheel makes a great chill out ride, for those a little less daring.
 Check out our other great rides for more ideas.